Beee4life/acf-city-selector/README.md

 The explanation on how to do this, can be found on the first tab/sheet of the excel file.

 We have created several country packages (csv files) especially for this plugin.
-These files are ready to go and can be imported without right away.
-These will be made available for a small fee soon, through the [ACFCS website](https://acfcs.berryplasman.com).
+These packages can be imported as is.
+These will be made available soon, through the [ACFCS website](https://acfcs.berryplasman.com).

 <a name="hooks"></a>
 ### Hooks